 Under IFRS, bonds are stated at fair value.
 Accordingly, there are no differences between Solvency II and IFRS.

 D.1.4.2 Collective Investments Undertakings

-Collective investments undertakings listed on a recognised exchange are valued using the quoted prices provided by the investment managers, that are based on their respective net asset values.
+Collective investments undertakings are valued using the prices provided by the investment managers, that are based on their respective net asset values.